k1sul1/prog-stack/README.md

   npm run dev
   ```

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:

-- Email: `rachel@remix.run`
-- Password: `racheliscool`

-If you'd prefer not to use Docker, you can also use Fly's Wireguard VPN to connect to a development database (or even your production database).
-You can find the instructions to set up Wireguard [here](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app), and the instructions for creating a development database [here](https://fly.io/docs/reference/postgres/).
+Open it, and try creating an account, or logging in with `rachel@remix.run` using the password `racheliscool`.

 ### Relevant code: